brianly/acs-demos/demo_scripts/build_2016/script.md

 This demo uses many different containers to provide a complete end-to-end solution.
+We'll start by deploying the complete application in a dev/test environment and examining how that works.
+Then we'll add some load testing and examine techniques for scaling.
+Finally, we'll move the application into "production".

-# Deploying the application
+# Introducing the application

 Because this is a complex application we need to use docker-compose or Marathon to deploy and manage it in a runtime environment.

-Let's start with the Swarm version.

 ```
 docker-compose up -d